-We have been challenged during FY 14-15 as state funding has remained almost flat and our investment income has decreased as interest rates have declined to very low levels.
+We remain challenged during FY 15-16 as state funding has remained almost flat and our investment income has decreased as interest rates have declined to very low levels.
 Major emphasis has been placed on the management of our expenses, such as utilities, scholarships, travel, vehicle maintenance, and personnel cost to assure that our operations remain within established budgetary limits.

-In Fiscal Year 14-15, we implemented GASB Statement no. 68, Accounting and Financial Reporting for Pensions.
+In Fiscal Year 14-15, we implemented GASB Statement no. 68, Accounting and Financial Reporting for Pensions, as amended.
 This has impacted our Net Position.
-Please refer to Notes 22 and 25 for a detailed analysis of this required change.
+Please refer to Note 22 for a detailed analysis of this required change.